 As a horse racing lover watching the news here in California, all you will see in the last six months is the radical lefts biased opinion about what they consider “Those poor horses” That is nothing if not fake news.
 Last weekend Santa Anita Park hosted the Breeder’s Cup Classic for the tenth time here in California.
 Yes, the tenth time as in, our track is so safe and loved by horsemen, you know, the experts on these animals, that horsemen from across the country and the world ship their horses out to Arcadia for this series of races.
 Friday morning I watched on a local news station, KTLA as their reporter made a very inacorrect and biased report about what is going on here at Santa Anita Park in Arcadia.
 Her tone of voice was so negative and I had a great laugh as in the background my coworker was giving her the dirtiest look.
 This is typical these days.
 Every day at dawn the news vans show up like vultures hoping for the worst to happen.

 For the past five years, I have been a wagering ambassador and handicapper at Santa Anita Park in Arcadia, California.
 Not only am I one of just about seventy-seven thousand employees in the horse racing industry but I am a horse lover and I am passionate about the sport of Thoroughbred horse racing.
-I am also terrified about what is to become of our sport here in California.
+I am always talking to my friends about how much I love the horse racing industry and most of them share my enthusiasm and some of those that do have fun using the best GG tips at Pick7.bet to make horse racing even more exciting by adding some extra action to it.
+But I am also terrified about what is to become of our sport here in California.
 Governor Gavin Newsom, Senator Diane Feinstein and radical leftist groups like Horse Racing Wrongs and PETA are telling just one half of a very complicated story to the masses, a story that in their eyes will end with horse racing being exiled in California.
 These anti-labor and extremist groups don’t care one bit about seventy-seven thousand Californians being left jobless.
 If horse racing were to be eradicated in California between the breeding farms, the training facilities like San Luis Rey Downs, the race tracks (Santa Anita Park, Golden Gate Fields, Del Mar Thoroughbred Club, Los Alamitos Race Course, not to mention all the horse racing at the state fairs in the summertime) 140,000 Californian jobs would be indirectly affected.
 At Santa Anita Park itself, we have over three thousand laborers, most of them from incredibly impoverished central America countries who are housed on our backside of the race track.
 (Eighty percent of these workers live on the Santa Anita backside) They are the grooms and hot walkers who care for these beautiful Thoroughbred racehorses and they will be out of work, and yes most of them will end up homeless if horse racing is abolished here in California.
 We already have over fifty-nine thousand homeless here in Los Angeles, one would think Governor Newsom would not want to add to that staggering number.

 If you watch the news in California you will only see the radical left’s side of this story.
 Here in Arcadia, California, every morning racehorses start their daily workouts at four a.m. before the sun rises above the San Gabriel Mountains.
 Most days the news vans are here when the sun comes up waiting like vultures for something terrible to happen so they can report it on the nightly news.
 They never show the positive or how loved and well taken care of these horses really are.
 That’s why, this week, I intend to reach out to the conservative unbiased media and say, please, show our side of this incredibly complicated story.